Soft-target Engineering to Neutralize the Threat RealitY (SENTRY)

-In support of this vision, the SENTRY mission is two-fold: (1) conduct stakeholder-informed research to advance knowledge to transition to industry for the development of VS technology for use by STCP stakeholders at every scale, both public and private, and (2) educate both the current and next generations of the homeland security workforce in STCP technology, using VS as a motivator.
+In support of this vision, the SENTRY mission is two-fold: to conduct stakeholder-informed research to better secure STCPs, and to educate the current and future homeland security workforce in this space.

 For more information contact: